 The sinuses are small, air-filled spaces inside the cheekbones and forehead which drain into the nose.
 Sinusitis means inflammation of a sinus.
 Most bouts of sinusitis are caused by an infection.
 Most cases of sinusitis are acute (lasting 1-4 weeks) but some may go on to a more persistent (chronic) sinusitis.

 The symptoms of sinusitis are mainly nasal congestion, and pain in the area of the affected sinus.
 This is most commonly in the forehead or cheeks on one or both sides of the nose.
 The pain may be worse on bending down.
 Other symptoms which may occur are dizziness and fever.

-Hay fever is caused by an allergy to pollen, and is a common cause of a blocked or stuffy nose.
+Hay fever is caused by an allergy to pollen, and is a common cause of nasal congestion or stuffy nose.
 If you have hay fever, you usually also have itchy, watery eyes and sneeze a lot.
-Depending on which pollen you are allergic to, you will have symptoms for one particular part of each year.
+Depending on which pollen you are allergic to, you will have nasal congestion symptoms for one particular part of each year.
 In the UK, this is typically late spring to early summer.